 Next Field Trips

-August 6 (Sunday) Durham Region and Lake Ontario Marshes with Rayfield Pye, John Stirrat
+August 5 (Sunday) Durham Region & Lake Ontario Marshes with Rayfield Pye, John Stirrat

-August 26 (Saturday) Palgrave, Tottenham Sod Farms, Schomberg Lagoons with John Schmelefske
+August 25 (Saturday) Palgrave, Tottenham Sod Farms, Schomberg Lagoons with Kevin Schacklton

-August 27 (Sunday) Rock Point Provincial Park and Eastern Lake Erie Shore with Marcie Jacklin
+August 26 (Sunday) Rock Point Provincial Park & Eastern Lake Erie Shore with Marcie Jacklin

 Ontario Field Ornithologists © 1984.
 All photographs on the site © the photographer.